 Foliage Plus Snow Equals ‘Snowliage’—Here’s Where to See It

-While the idea seems simple enough—the rare moment when fall’s fiery colors and snow flurries collide—it’s hard to describe the glorious vision that occurs when a layer of stark white snow falls against vibrant colorful leaves.
+While the idea seems simple enough—the rare moment when fall’s fiery colors and snow flurries collide—it’s hard to describe this glorious vision, even if you’ve seen it in the wild.
 Thankfully, we have photos—and experts to tell us how and where to see snowliage this season.
 Get ready for your new favorite part of fall with this guide to snowliage spotting—and tips to increase your odds of catching it in the wild.

 Why are we seeing more snowliage lately?

 If you’ve never heard of snowliage before, you aren’t alone.
 Scott Highton, a professional photographer and founder of Virtual Yosemite, says he hadn’t seen or heard of the word until a few years ago.
 A quick search on the internet reveals that snowliage has only recently entered the public vocabulary.
 While there’s a chance that’s because, well, trends are trends, Highton thinks the uptick is partially due to global warming.

 “[Climate change] is causing increasingly dramatic effects on weather.
 These changes have become more significant in just the last five years,” says Highton.
 “The results, particularly in regional weather, have made previously unusual combinations—such as those creating ‘snowliage’ conditions—more frequent.”

 The good news is that snowliage usually occurs at high altitudes, according to Highton, where it’s normal for snowfall to take place a bit earlier in the season.
 Addison Green, a national meteorologist, adds: “The key to finding these potential snowy and colorful scenes is to be in higher elevations above sea level, where the colder air is likely to be more prevalent and snow comes down easier, versus rain or an icy mix.”

 Where are the best places to see snowliage?